-A HR Dilemma: avoid Christmas party mistakes
+A HR Dilemma: avoid these Christmas party mistakes

-With that in mind, here are five common mistakes we see employers commit when it comes to the office Christmas party.
+With that in mind, here are five mistakes we see employers commit when it comes to the office Christmas party.
 Not only will we go through them, but also compare these mistakes to a real-life case study – Drake & Bird v BHP.

 HR Mistake 1: Not communicating expectations

 That’s what the Fair Work Commission (FWC) found in Drake & Bird v BHP, in which two BHP workers were sacked over their behaviour at their workplace Christmas party.
 In Drake & Bird v BHP, the workers argued that because they organised the event and not management – and because it was held at the local bowling club open to the general public – it wasn’t a BHP function so the company code of conduct didn’t apply.
 However, the FWC wasn’t convinced.
-It found that because the two co-worker’s behaviour was inappropriate, and because BHP’s reputation was at stake, the party still counted as work.
+It found that because the co-worker’s behaviour was inappropriate, and BHP’s reputation was at stake, the party counted as work.

 HR Mistake 2: Serving unlimited alcohol